CD3/config-makover/README.md

     config = readConfig( text, parser=ini.load )

-Because Mako expressions are just Python expressions, you can pretty much do anything you want!
+Because Tempita expressions are just Python expressions, you can pretty much do anything you want!
 It's time to give you configuration a makeover, write it once, configure forever (ugh, how cheesy can we get?)

 What it does